the-draupnir-project/Draupnir/CONTRIBUTING.md

-# Contributing code to Matrix
+# Contributing code to Draupnir

-Everyone is welcome to contribute code to Matrix (https://github.com/matrix-org), provided that they are willing to license their contributions under the same license as the project itself.
-We follow a simple 'inbound=outbound' model for contributions: the act of submitting an 'inbound' contribution means that the contributor agrees to license the code under the same terms as the project's overall 'outbound' license - in our case, this is almost always Apache Software License v2 (see [LICENSE](LICENSE)).
+Draupnir is licensed under the Cooperative Software License.
+The reason for the license is simply because this project was something that I was previously employed to work on.

+I have not decided whether I will accept contributions under the same license or another license or a CLA yet.
+I will welcome advice, but I will not welcome attempts to parsuade me to re-adopt and relicense under Apache-2.0 unless being offered compensation.

+The easiest way forwards would be for me to accept individual contributions under Apache-2.0.

 ## How to contribute